By Rich Kozlovich

 based on it?
 Did it illuminate hitherto unknown or baffling areas of

 science?
 In the case of Evolution… well… no… no… no… no… and no.”' - Larry Thornberry on Tom Wolfe's, Kingdom of Speech

 Between Thanksgiving and Christmas, its presumed our thoughts turn to issues of faith, so for the last few years between Thanksgiving and Christmas I have published this article, and will continue to do so most years, with additions expanding on the logic and factual foundation.

 One of the things that started this was an article I read where a science commentator stated - with great confidence - the Theory of Evolution was now bullet proof.
 Really?
-My personal motto is De Omnibus Dubitandum - Question Everything, and I think this is worth questioning.
+My personal motto is De Omnibus Dubitandum: "Everything is to be Questioned", and I think this is worth questioning.
 So, let's do that together!